 Sec.
-20-325j-1.
-Designated Agency Notice and Consent Form.
+20-325j-1.Designated Agency Notice and Consent Form.
 The following form shall be used as written notice and consent upon the appointment of a designated seller agent or designated buyer agent.

-Dual Agency/Designated Agency Disclosure Notice and Consent Agreement Given to Persons Represented by the Same Brokerage Firm
+Form 1 Dual Agency/Designated Agency Disclosure Notice and Consent Agreement Given to Persons Represented by the Same Brokerage Firm

 Brokerage Firm:

 Property Address:

-Buyer (Tenant):
+Buyer (tenant):

-Seller (Landlord):
+Seller (landlord):

-The Brokerage Firm has entered into a written agency relationship with both Buyer and Seller (or Tenant and Landlord).
-Buyer (Tenant) is now interested in buying (leasing) Seller's (Landlord's) Property.
-If this transaction proceeds, Brokerage Firm will be a dual agent, since Brokerage Firm represents both parties.
-Connecticut law allows Brokerage Firm to be a dual agent, but only after both Buyer and Seller (or Tenant and Landlord) understand what dual agency is and consent to it.
+The brokerage firm has entered into a written agency relationship with both buyer and seller (or tenant and landlord).
+Buyer (tenant) is now interested in buying (leasing) seller's (landlord's) property.
+If this transaction proceeds, the brokerage firm will be a dual agent, since the brokerage firm represents both parties.
+Connecticut law allows a brokerage firm to be a dual agent, but only after both buyer and seller (or tenant and landlord) understand what dual agency is and consent to it.

-Connecticut law also allows Brokerage Firms that are dual agents to appoint individual designated agents within their firm to solely represent Buyer and Seller (or Tenant and Landlord); again, this designation can only be made after both Buyer and Seller (or Tenant and Landlord) understand what designated agency is and consent to it.
+Connecticut law also allows brokerage firms that are dual agents to appoint individual designated agents within their firm to solely represent buyer and seller (or tenant and landlord); again, this designation can only be made after both buyer and seller (or tenant and landlord) understand what designated agency is and consent to it.

-Both Buyer and Seller (or Tenant and Landlord) are free to seek legal and tax advice with regard to this transaction, and with regard to all documents signed in connection with this transaction.
+Both buyer and seller (or tenant and landlord) are free to seek legal and tax advice with regard to this transaction, and with regard to all documents signed in connection with this transaction.